-Limited housing supply in all areas and all tenures is a key risk for the Councils in terms of both discharging its statutory duty to prevent homelessness and support those at risk, as well as placing critical budgetary pressures on the Councils.
+Limited housing supply in all areas and all tenures is a key risk for the Council in terms of both discharging its statutory duty to prevent homelessness and support those at risk, as well as placing critical budgetary pressures on the Council.
 Managing this demand is challenging and places additional capacity pressures on the operational teams.

-Emergency/Temporary Accommodation (EA/TA) - the lack of EA/TA supply at affordable rates means that the Councils are paying for costly B&B accommodation whilst assessing customers for statutory obligations.
+Emergency/Temporary Accommodation - the lack of EA/TA supply at LHA rates means that the Councils are paying for costly B&B accommodation whilst assessing customers for statutory obligations.

-The lack of move on accommodation at affordable rates means there are blockages in TA
+The lack of move on accommodation available at LHA rates means there are blockages in TA